Avalanche (1978 film)

-Avalanche is a 1978 disaster film directed by Corey Allen, featuring Rock Hudson, Mia Farrow, Robert Forster, and Jeanette Nolan.
+Avalanche is a 1978 American disaster film directed by Corey Allen, featuring Rock Hudson, Mia Farrow, Robert Forster, and Jeanette Nolan.

 The plot revolves around David Shelby, who owns a ski resort in an avalanche-prone area.
 As the resort opens with a grand event, tensions arise between David and his ex-wife, Caroline, who is drawn to an environmental photographer named Nick.
 A tragic avalanche occurs during the festivities, causing significant destruction and loss of life.
 The film explores the rescue efforts and aftermath, depicting the impact on the characters' lives.

 Avalanche was one of the most expensive films made by New World Pictures, and despite featuring notable stars, it was not a box office success.

 Plot

 David Shelby, a prosperous owner of a newly established ski resort nestled beneath a snow-laden mountain, extends an invitation to his ex-wife, Caroline Brace, for the grand opening.
 This event marks the commencement of both a ski tournament and a figure skating competition.

 Among the diverse array of guests are David's spirited mother, Florence; Bruce Scott, a globally renowned ski champion; and two rival figure skaters.
 Caroline, a magazine reporter, ended her marriage with David due to his controlling nature.
 Despite the divorce, David invites her to the resort with the hope of rekindling their relationship.
 His aspiration is to be the "King of the Mountain," and he boldly chose to open the resort in an area deemed uninhabitable due to frequent avalanches.

 McDade, a timid bookkeeper, discloses to Florence the challenges David faced, negotiating with land developers and investing his own funds in constructing the resort.
 While guiding her through the grounds, McDade encounters Nick Thorne, an environmental photographer, who asserts that the resort is environmentally unsafe because of the impending heavy snowfall.
 However, Nick's warnings are disregarded.

 Caroline finds herself drawn to Nick, provoking David's ire and revealing his controlling tendencies.
 Due to bureaucratic hurdles in the resort's construction, David urges a business partner to fly in and resolve matters despite the snow.
 A lavish party is hosted on the opening night, with dancing and revelry.
 Following a confrontation about David's controlling behavior, Caroline meets Nick, and they retreat to Nick's cabin.

 As the night progresses, the snowfall intensifies, adding more weight to the mountain.
 The next morning, the ski and figure skating events commence, and Nick leaves Caroline in the cabin to mitigate the risk of an avalanche using a snow gun.
 Tragically, the plane carrying David's business partner crashes into the mountain in low visibility, triggering an avalanche.
 Massive amounts of snow cascade down, obliterating the ski ramp, skating rink, and the resort, causing significant loss of life.